LuigiStammati/DRY-Ansible-for-Network-Automation/README.md

 Each individual operation is defined as an Ansible role.
 Roles represent the building blocks that can be easily reused and combined across different playbooks.

-You have to ways of:
+You can use this project in two ways:

-* Run one the playbooks
+* Run the playbooks;
-* Write your own playbook and import a role
+* Write your own playbook and import one or more roles.

 ### Playbooks

+Below the complete list of Playbooks ready to be used.
+You can refer to the individual Playbook's documentation:
 * [pb_backup_config.yml](/docs/playbook-docs/pb_backup_config_README.md)
 * [pb_sketch_topology.yml](docs/playbook-docs/pb_sketch_topology_README.md)
 * [pb_provision_ip_underlay.yml]()